openvinotoolkit/geti-sdk/README.md

 The [examples](examples/README.md) folder contains example scripts, showing various usecases for the package.

+In addition, the [notebooks](notebooks/README.md) folder contains jupyter notebooks with more example use cases for the `sc-api-tools` package.

 ## Supported features
 What is supported:
 - **Creating projects**.
 You can pass a variable `project_type` to control what kind of